mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getDiff` method

-The `getDiff` method have been removed, you can directly use your date library:
+The `getDiff` method have been removed.
+You can directly use your date library:

 ```diff
  // For Day.js